m-horsch/m-horsch.github.io/_posts/2023-08-23-Manhattan.md

 The table also gives average times from previous experiments ([Simple IDS]({% post_url 2023-08-02-Toroidal-IDS_A %}), [Enhanced IDS]({% post_url 2023-08-09-Toroidal-IDS_B %}),
-[AStar MTC]({% post_url 2023-08-16-Toroidal-AStar %})).
+[A\* MTC]({% post_url 2023-08-16-Toroidal-AStar %})).
 The times presented in *italics* are estimates.
 In the case of Simple IDS on 3x3 Toroidals, I calculated an estimate of the time needed to explore to depth 8, given the successful solutions to shorter depths.
 The estimate of 6.3 hours for A\*   MTC on 4x4 Toroidals is a ball-park figure only, based on the limited success described in the opening paragraph above.

 A simple change in the prioritization scheme can significantly boost A\* performance.
 In my previous posting, I used the MTC heuristic, which counted misplaced tiles.
 However, this approach has a weakness, namely that many configurations end up with the same priority, leading to the use of a "first come, first served" tie-breaking rule.
 This wasn't a big issue for 3x3 Toroidals due to the relatively limited number of configurations.
 However, for larger ones like 4x4 Toroidals, which have many more configurations with identical priorities using MTC, the problem becomes more pronounced.